Trigenaris/Prediction_of_Diabetes_via_ML_RandomForest/README.md

 ## Business Problem

-In this section we are planing to predict the diabetes by specific parameters and refered parameters are described as:
+In this section we are planning to predict diabetes by specific parameters and the referred parameters are described:

 ## Dataset Story